 All online gambling services are at risk of multi-accounting and other forms of gaming fraud due to the financial incentive available to players if they can cheat the system.
 Some reasons for multi-accounting on gambling sites include:

-- Chip dumping: this occurs if a player uses one of their accounts to deliberately lose its chips to another player.
-This can be done to boost one account’s ability to win a major tournament.
+- Chip dumping: occurs if a player deliberately uses one of their accounts to lose its chips to another player, boosting one account’s ability to win a major tournament.
 It has also been used as a technique to launder money online, but that would typically occur between two separate parties.

-- Affiliate fraud: some gambling websites offer bonuses when current users invite friends to start playing.
-If one user creates multiple accounts, they can benefit from affiliate and initial signup bonuses without actually increasing the player base for the service.
+- Affiliate fraud: Some gambling websites offer bonuses when current users invite friends to start playing.
+If one user creates multiple accounts, they can benefit from affiliate and initial sign-up bonuses without increasing the service’s player base.

 Multi-accounting in gaming